Paxil for Addiction: The Role of Antidepressants for Drug and Alcohol Treatment

 In the absence of more data and evidence, it’s still clear that Paxil for addiction may serve a better purpose when used as a complementary treatment rather than a primary one.

 If you suffer from alcohol and drug abuse or suspect you may have an undiagnosed co-occurring disorder, know that you’re not alone.
-Our team at Zinnia Healing can help you navigate treatment options.
+Our team at Zinnia Health can help you navigate treatment options.
 Contact us for more information by calling (855) 430-9439 so that your quality of life may be improved.